devicehive/esp8266-firmware/COMMANDS.md

 Returns 'OK' on success with result or 'Error' with description in result.

 Notifications will be generated with the name 'gpio/int'.
-Each notification will contain list of gpio pins affected in 'caused' field, 'state' contains values of all gpio inputs after timeout and 'tick' contains the number of ticks of internal clock as a timestamp:
+Each notification will contain list of gpio pins affected in 'caused' field (read: pins that caused an interrupt), 'state' contains values of all gpio inputs after timeout and 'tick' contains the number of ticks of SoC's internal clock as a timestamp:
 ```json
 {
 	"caused":["0", "1"],